Testo SE

 Testo SE & Co.
-KGaA is a company from Lenzkirch, founded in 1957, with its headquarters in Titisee-Neustadt.
+KGaA is a company from Lenzkirch, founded in 1957, with its headquarters in Titisee-Neustadt, Germany.

 The company has 35 subsidiary firms in China, Japan, Korea, USA, France, Spain, Italy, and other countries and employs around 3200 people.
 1700 alone at its sites in Lenzkirch, Kirchzarten, and Titisee.
 The company's headquarters were moved from Lenzkirch to Titisee at the end of 2019.

 Testo first made 200 million € worth of business in 2011 and had incoming orders worth 208 million €.
 The company invests about 10% of its annual income into research and development.
 In 2018, the company first gained an income of over 300 million €.

 Testo is a member of the Industrial Companies Trading Association Baden.